vivekad/awssamples/README.md

 # awssamples
-Creating my aws samples repo
+Creating my aws samples repo to share API samples and artifacts for working with AWS API's